 • Note on SkyHook, which is a fascinating company providing location enablement – they made a deal with Apple to offer their technology to iPhone developers for free – hence we are seeing over 1,500 location-aware apps in the iTunes store.
 Besides GPS signals they use wi-fi to secure location – it turns out SkyHook has 500 reps mapping out wi-fi (much like Google's approach).

 Next, must-attend Momo Boston event: April 27, 2009, Fairmont Copley Plaza, at 5:30 with featured speaker Governor Deval Patrick.
 A diverse set of mobile companies - Apperian, eInk, Geocade, Locale, Mobile Ed, Olin College, TripChill, Viximo, Valtus Mobile, will deliver rapid-fire, 5 min. presentations on their business models, apps, and products.
-Registration starts at 5:30 – click here to register
+Registration starts at 5:30 – click here to register.

-was sold out – a bunch of tweeted throughout the event – use #xconmobile to read about it.
+Another great event, the Xconomy Xconomy Forum: The Future of Mobile Innovation in New England was sold out – a bunch of tweeted throughout the event – use #xconmobile to read about it.

 Scratch